castlebutte/coronation/README.md

 - Part of the team designed all the features and prototypes of the game screens before actually coding it so there’s a lot we plan to implement.
 Juyoung completed the loading screens to play the background story before the game starts after pressing start on the home screen.
 It was a really cute feature but due to time constraints, we had to leave it to last.
 This would be done using more page components and connected in using react-router-dom and adding a timed transition or a “touch to continue” function.
 - Another feature would be the customizable board options.
+- Fix some of the quirks relating to the moves of the different pieces.
+Not all of them work all the time.
+- Add the Queen being able to move.
+- Fix multiplayer game.

 ## - Castle Butte